damianoamatruda/masters-of-renaissance/README.md

 ## Configuration Files

-The default configuration file can be found in [`/src/main/resources`](src/main/resources/config/config.json).
+The default configuration file can be found at [`src/main/resources/config/config.json`](src/main/resources/config/config.json).

 This file contains all the necessary parameters and the game data needed for the game model to work.